bslockhart/Brians-Employee-Tracker/README.md

 1. Clone the main project, then open the cloned file.
 2. Make sure you are in the main project folder using the 'cd' command.
 3. Open command prompt and run: npm install
-4. To start the application, load it up in your IDE type in terminal: node index
+4. To start the application, load it up in your IDE type in terminal: node app
 5. From there, you can choose how you want to view, retrieve, delete and edit the SQL data through a sequence of command line prompts.

 ### User Story